the1lab/1lab/src/Cat/Instances/Graphs.lagda.md

 ## The underlying graph of a strict category {defines="underlying-graph underlying-graph-functor"}

-Note that every [[strict category]] has an underlying graph, where the nodes are given by objects, and edges by morphisms.
+Note that every [[strict category]] has an underlying graph where the nodes are given by objects and edges by morphisms.
 Moreover, functors between strict categories give rise to graph homomorphisms between underlying graphs.
 This gives rise to a functor from the [[category of strict categories]] to the category of graphs.